jzerbe/jzerbe.github.com/_posts/2020-08-30-colorado-llc.md

-   If you maintain residence in a high tax jurisdiction, you will need to get more creative here, as the taxable income from your LLC will be taxed at the rate of your home residence; more on that in my online [family wealth office](https://learn.vraidsys.com/?memberpressproduct=family-wealth-office) course.
+   If you maintain residence in a high tax jurisdiction, you will need to get more creative here, as the taxable income from your LLC will be taxed at the rate of your home residence; more on that in my online [family wealth office](https://vraidsys.com/2021/03/family-wealth-office/) write up.
 4. Upkeep isn't terrible:
     1. File a [$10 annual report](https://www.sos.state.co.us/pubs/business/FAQs/reports.html)
     1. [Apply for an EIN](https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online) and maintain a bank account separate from your personal finances.
 I really like the [Fidelity Account for Businesses](https://www.fidelity.com/open-account/fidelity-account-for-businesses), unfortunately they (and American Express) crack down on [physical addresses provided by a Commercial Mail Receiving Agent](https://help.virtualpostmail.com/article/224-2019-02-21-proof-of-address-for-business-bank-accounts) ... while other banks will let you use a virtual mail provider for your physical address ... more on why that is important later.
 Be sure to [check if your address will be flagged as a Commercial Mail Receiving Agent](https://tools.usps.com/zip-code-lookup.htm?byaddress) if using a bank that cares.